mayanksonu11/DSOR/README.md

 # DSOR
-This repository is the all the library functions created during DSOR lecture
+This repository contains all the library functions created during DSOR lecture